elin35/elin35.github.io/_pages/about.md

 Outside of math, I enjoy programming, reading, listening to music, playing piano, hiking, and staring at things on the internet as well as things not on the internet.

+If you'd like to contact me, you can reach my through my email: elin070@ucr.edu

 Thank you.